1949 Pittsburgh Panthers football team: Ohio State

 On November 5, Pitt played Wes Fesler's #11 ranked Ohio State Buckeyes.
 They were 4–1–1 on the season.
-A loss to #5 Minnesota and a tie with USC were the only blemishes on their record.
+A loss to #5Minnesota and a tie with USC were the only blemishes on their record.
 The Buckeyes led the all-time series with Pitt 9–3–1.

 Both teams were missing offensive threats.
 Ohio sophomore halfback, Vic Janowicz, was injured and did not play.
 Pitt halfback, Jimmie Robinson was injured in the Penn game and did not play.
 He was replaced by Armand DiFonso in the starting lineup.

 With 54,789 fans looking on, Pitt led 10–0 early in the second half, but the Buckeyes rallied and gave the Panthers their second loss 14–10.
 The Panthers dominated the first half, but only managed to score one touchdown.
 Late in the second quarter, Panthers halfback, Bill Sichko returned a punt to the Ohio State 42-yard line.
 It took the Panthers 8-plays to score, with a 17-yard pass from Carl DePasqua to Earl Sumpter the clincher.
 Nick Bolkovac added the extra point and Pitt led 7–0 at halftime.
 The Panthers offense drove to the Ohio State 21-yard line to start the third period.
 The Buckeyes defense held, and Bolkovac kicked a 28-yard field goal for a 10–0 Pitt lead.
 The Panthers defense held and forced a punt.
 Sichko fumbled and the Buckeyes recovered on the Pitt 12-yard line.
 On the seventh play, Ohio Statecquarterback Pandel Savic scored through the middle from the 1-yard line.
 James Hague booted the placement to cut the lead to 10–7.
 State regained possession when halfback Bill Newell intercepted a DePasqua pass on the Ohio 30-yard line.
 Seven plays later the Buckeyes led 14–10.
 The fourth quarter was scoreless, as Pitt's offense was kept at bay by the Ohio State defense.

-The Pitt starting lineup for the game against Ohio State was Earl Sumpter (left end), Nick Bolkovac (left tackle), Bernie Barkouskie (left guard), Len Radnor (center),Mike Boldin (right guard), William Gaspaovic (right tackle), Nick DeRosa (right end), Robert Brennen (quarterback), Bimbo Cecconi (left halfback), Armand DiFonso (right halfback) and Carl DePasqua (fullback).
+The Pitt starting lineup for the game against Ohio State was Earl Sumpter (left end), Nick Bolkovac (left tackle), Bernie Barkouskie (left guard), Len Radnor (center), Mike Boldin (right guard), William Gaspaovic (right tackle), Nick DeRosa (right end), Robert Brennen (quarterback), Bimbo Cecconi (left halfback), Armand DiFonso (right halfback) and Carl DePasqua (fullback).
 Substitutes appearing in the game for Pitt were Ted Geremsky, William Samer, Robert Mihm, Larry Pierce, Rudy Andabaker, George Radosevich, Robert Plotz, Donald Karanovich, Chris Warriner, Frank Capello, William Hardisty, William Sichko, Bill Abraham, Bobby Lee, Emil Rader, Robert Bestwick and James Campbell.